LuiseFreese/trainingsplan/README.md

 * Open the application in your browser at http://localhost:3000
 * Select your fitness level, target time, and preferred training days
-* Select **Generate Plan** to create your customized marathon training plan
+* Select Generate Plan to create your customized marathon training plan
-* Select **Export to calendar** to create an .ics file download that you can import into Outlook
+* Select Export to calendar to create an .ics file download that you can import into Outlook
+* Alternatively, upload a JSON file with a pre-defined training plan to display it in the UI and export it to the calendar

+### Downloading a JSON Template

+* Select the **Upload Plan** button
+* Select **Download JSON Template** from the dropdown menu
+* The template will be downloaded to your computer

+### Instructions for Uploading a Custom Plan

+* Select the **Upload Plan** button
+* Select **Instructions to Fill Your Template** from the dropdown menu
+* Follow the instructions provided in the modal to fill out the JSON template
+* Save the filled template on your computer
+* Select the **Upload Plan** button again and select the filled JSON file to upload it

 ## Training Plan Logic